yanlin-group/cicd/gitlab/README.md

 ## Current Tool

-Gitlab has company in China jihulab.com, and this is the tool we use for our code development and deployment.
+Gitlab has company in China https://jihulab.com/, and this is the tool we currently use for our code development and deployment in China network.

 ## Register Docker Runner